How do I apply for financial aid?

 Our tax returns aren’t ready.
 Should I wait to fill out the FAFSA?

-No. The best thing to do is to complete the FAFSA by our February 15th priority deadline, even if you have to estimate your income tax information.
+Most returns should be done because your tax information for the prior-prior year will be used beginning for the 2017-2018 FAFSA.
+For example, if you plan to enroll in the fall 2017, you can submit your FAFSA starting October 1, 2016 using income tax information from your 2015 Federal Income Tax Return.
+If not the best thing to do is to complete the FAFSA by our February 15 priority deadline, even if you have to estimate your income tax information.
 You can correct your processed FAFSA once your federal tax returns are available.

 Do I have to reapply for financial aid every year?

 Yes.
 You must complete the FAFSA every year.